Aircon Troubleshooting · Singapore · Updated July 2026

 Can I fix my aircon not being cold myself?

-You can safely check a few things: set the mode to "Cool" (not "Fan"), lower the temperature, replace the remote batteries, clean the washable filter, and make sure the outdoor unit isn’t blocked.
+You can safely check a few things: set the mode to “Cool” (not “Fan” or “Dry”), lower the temperature, replace the remote batteries, clean the washable filter, and make sure the outdoor unit isn’t blocked.
 If cooling is still weak after that, it needs a technician — refrigerant and electrical work require tools and training.

 Still not cooling?
 We’ll sort it today.